Top 10 warning signs in your child that reveal bad parenting skills

 1. Yelling & swearing

 If your children often scream and swear at the slightest thing, it may be due to the fact that they are just mimicking what you do too.
-A child’s behaviour is a reflection of his parents.
+A child’s behavior is a reflection of his parents.
 So, make sure you are calm and use the correct choice of words when talking to your friends, relatives and of course your spouse.
 Monkey see, monkey do!

 2. Stressed and unmotivated

-It is easy to spot a stressed child from their face and behaviour.
+It is easy to spot a stressed child from their face and behavior.
 In our highly competitive world, it is a norm for over-competitive parents to send their children to a plethora of tuition and enrichment classes just to get a two or three heads start.